 The City has a lease with the Ohio Department of Administrative Services for space in the Ocasek Government Office Building.
-The operations and maintenance fees for 2018 increased to \$265,212 annually from \$171,109 in 2017 and the lease has an annual option to renew.
+The operations and maintenance fees for 2019 increased to \$416,487 annually from \$265,212 in 2018 and the lease has an annual option to renew.
 This space is being used for City offices.
-Due to consolidation of City operations, space occupied by the City has been reduced by half in late 2016.
+Due to consolidation of City operations from other offices, space occupied by the City in Ocasek increased in 2017 and 2018.

 The City and County have entered into a prisoner housing agreement under which the County houses certain prisoners for the City in the County Jail.
 The City's annual payments previously included an amount to pay debt service on a portion of the County's bonds issued to construct and improve its jail facilities, however 2015 was the final year of debt service.
-The City's payment in 2017 was \$4,853,949.32.
-The agreement continues until 2018 with an option to extend for an additional 25 years.
+The City's payment in 2018 was \$4,441,382.83.
+The agreement continues until 2023 with an option to extend for four additional terms of five years each.

-The City also has the following 6 leases for vehicles and equipment used by the Department of Public Service.
+The City also has the following 4 leases for vehicles and equipment used by the Department of Public Service.